creativcoder/gsoc16/roadmap/week1.md

 (Update)

-A seperate channel was created under script_thread.rs, that will facilitate fetching an `IpcSender<Option<CustomResponse>>`, towards script_thread.rs, that will then be used to send, the a custom response. to network code, in case the document is controlled by a service worker, and the client opts in for a custom response, which is invoked inside the FetchEvent.
+A seperate channel was created under script_thread.rs, that will facilitate fetching an `IpcSender<Option<CustomResponse>>`, towards `script_thread.rs`, that will then be used to send, the a custom response. to network code, in case the document is controlled by a service worker, and the client opts in for a custom response, which is invoked inside the FetchEvent.

 A handler function was added, under script thread